klanchman/homebridge-logi-circle-controls/README.md

 This is a Homebridge plugin that exposes extended controls for Logitech Circle cameras, such as toggles for privacy mode, camera on/off, and LED on/off.

+This plugin only works with older cameras using Logitech's web service, not newer cameras based on HomeKit Secure Video.

 ## Install

 ```